 I’d say toilets are rare and free toilets even more so!
 When we have seen one, there is no toilet paper!

 These are crammed between the masses of private beach bars and restaurants.

 They can be tiny, often just a narrow strip of sand, which is all rather uncomfortable.

 We’ve found them to be a necessity rather than a luxury, due to the heat here in August.
 Expect to have someone’s head at your feet and vice-versa!

 A Sosta is the same principal as a French Aire or German Stellplatz.
-It’s an Italian term for parking and is where a motorhome can park overnight.
+It’s an Italian term for parking and is where a self-contained motorhome can park overnight.